 With over 2000 titles, Education Source from EBSCO is the world's largest collection of full-text education journals.
 It includes both professional titles of interest to teachers and scholarly research journals that report on studies in the field of educational research.

-This version of ERIC on the EBSCO platform offers features not available in the open access web version.
+This version of ERIC includes features not available in the open access web version that follows.

 ERIC is a database of citations with abstracts related to teaching and research in education, complemented by links to more than 200,000 full-text non-journal documents.
 Coverage includes: journal articles, books, research syntheses, conference papers, technical reports, policy papers and other education-related materials.